copious-world/blake3-node-cmake/README.md

 It may be desirable to use blake3 hashing in upstream modules, such as [crypto-wraps]() or [ucwid]().
 But, there is a desire to keep those modules fairly lean.
 The basic version of those modules do not have dependencies outside of their execution contexts.
 Node.js provides **crypto.subtle** and so does the browser.
 But, **crypto.subtle** does not included some of the newer hashes and ciphers.

-Some of the JavaScript packages for including these newer hashes and ciphers use extenive packaing libraries.
+Some of the JavaScript packages for including these newer hashes and ciphers use extensive packaging libraries.
 That too, and they are not necessarily being maintained.

 ## Install